BrelsfordAlex/arenthia/src/site/notes/About the World/The Calander.md

 | <br>25    | <br>26             | <br>27                | 🌖<br>28 | <br>29               | <br>30  |
 ##### Festivals during Ariahold
 ---
-:obs_star: - The Festival of Fall
+:obs_star_glyph: - The Festival of Fall
 :luc_square: - Festival of the Newmoon
 :luc_triangle: - Festival of the Full Moon
 :luc_circle: - Festival of the Air Goddess